Master of Arts in Language Documentation (LDD)

 - LING 427: Topics in Phonetics and Phonology

 - LING 465: Formal Semantics, or LING 466: Introduction to Pragmatics

 - LING 460: Syntactic Theory, or LING 461: Phrase Structure Grammar, or LING 462: Experimental Syntax

 - LING 468: Computational Semantics

 Students entering program with stronger background will substitute appropriate advanced electives for core courses.

 Course Changes for Research-Focused Students

 Two or three of the core courses will be replaced by the relevant advanced courses (e.g., 427 for 410, 460/461/462 for 420, 465/466/468 for 425, etc.), and then instead of an additional eight credits of advanced electives, students would take eight credits of research.

-Both Plan A and Plan B students will complete the three track courses.
+Both traditional and research-focused students will complete the three track courses.